SteveDaulton/Nyquist-Style-Guide/README.md

-# AudioNyq Style Guide
+# Nyquist Style Guide
-Unofficial style guide for (Audacity) Nyquist plug-ins, using LISP syntax, as used by [AudioNyq.com](https://audionyq.com/)
+Unofficial style guide for Nyquist, and specifically Nyquist plug-ins for Audacity, using LISP syntax.
+As used by [AudioNyq.com](https://audionyq.com/)

 ## Contents